casperfrx/bibin-tailscale/README.md

 # bibin

 A fork of the excellent [bin](https://github.com/w4/bin).
 I really didn't change much, even this README.
 I implemented (hacked?) password protection and qr generation.
-To get the QR code, just append `/qr` at the end of the url (`https://bi.bin/cateettary.md/qr`).
+To get a QR code for the link, just append `/qr` at the end of the url (`https://bi.bin/cateettary.md/qr`).
 In order to publish a new bin, you will need to provide a password.
 It can also be used as a URL shortener.

 ---